MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Document-Your-AppLocker-Rules.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Document Your applocker Rules
+# Document Your AppLocker Rules

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

 This topic describes what rule conditions to associate with each file, how to associate the rule conditions with each file, the source of the rule, and whether the file should be included or excluded.

 ## Record your findings
-To complete this applocker planning document, you should first complete the following steps:
+To complete this AppLocker planning document, you should first complete the following steps:

 1. [Determine Your Application Control Objectives](determine-your-application-control-objectives.md)